mmgalushka/bootwrap/CONTRIBUTING.md

 More information about code coverage can be found [here](https://pytest-cov.readthedocs.io/en/latest/).

 During development, you might need to work on a specific web component.
 If you wish to run the test for just one component only use the `-m` option,  followed by the marker name.
 The maker name defines what component should be tested.
-For example, the following command will run testa for the Button web-component.
+For example, the following command will run testa for the Button web component.

  ```bash
 ~$ ./helper.sh test -m button